xakz/after-dark/index.md

       </tr>
       <tr>
         <td>Reading Time</td>
         <td>Set user expectations up-front.
-After Dark provides **estimated reading time** for each post near the top of the page.
+After Dark provides <b>estimated reading time</b> for each post near the top of the page.
 This feature is automatic and assumes a reading speed of 200-250 words per minute.</td>
       </tr>
       <tr>
         <td><a href="#modification-dating">Modification Dating</a></td>